the impressive accounts of women victims of the self-proclaimed ‘apostle of Jesus Christ’

 From there, the decision was already made, as the judge said.

 The journalists present did the math: 16 years and 8 months.
-“He’s been in prison for three years and, with good behavior, how long will he be out?”, one of them asked.
+“He’s been in prison for three years now and, with good behavior, how long will he be out?” asked one of them.